nagypet/spvitamin/README.md

 - ForwardingAuthRequestInterceptor: forwards incoming token
 - JwtPropertiesPublic for special validation for the public key only
 - spring-cloud-eureka removed
+- LdapAuthenticationProvider only accepts username with domain
+- AuthorizationService uses the canonical form of domain usernames, e.g. admin@perit

 ### 3.3.3-1-RELEASE not yet released